Evidence-based recommendations on transvaginal mesh repair of anterior or posterior vaginal wall prolapse

-Evidence-based recommendations on endoscopic ablation for a pilonidal sinus in adults
+Evidence-based recommendations on transcutaneous microwave ablation for severe primary axillary hyperhidrosis (excessive sweating) in adults

-Evidence-based recommendations on endoscopic ablation for an anal fistula in adults
+Evidence-based recommendations on electrically stimulated intravesical chemotherapy for non-muscle-invasive bladder cancer in adults

 October 2017: The device used in this procedure (Essure) no longer has a CE mark.
 The CE mark is necessary for medical devices to be used in EU countries.
 Therefore NICE has decided to suspend its guidance.
 NICE would consider whether to issue new guidance on “Hysteroscopic sterilisation by insertion of intrafallopian implants” should evidence including an appropriately CE marked device become available.